jonhoo/thesquareplanet.com/_drafts/students-guide-to-raft.md

 lab](https://pdos.csail.mit.edu/6.824/labs/lab-kvraft.html), the
 interaction between the service and the Raft log can be tricky to get right.
-This section details some aspects of the development process that we have found students to be confused about.
+This section details some aspects of the development process that you may find useful when building your application.

 #### Applying client operations

-The first point of confusion is usually how one would even implement an application in terms of a replicated log.
-Students will often start by having their service, whenever it receives a client request, send that request to the leader, wait for Raft to apply something, do the operation the client asked for, and then return to the client.
+You may be confused about how you would even implement an application in terms of a replicated log.
+You might start off by having your service, whenever it receives a client request, send that request to the leader, wait for Raft to apply something, do the operation the client asked for, and then return to the client.
 While this would be fine in a single-client system, it does not work for concurrent clients.

-Instead, the service should be constructed as a state machine where client operations transition the machine from one state to another.
-There's a loop somewhere that takes one client operation at the time (in the same order on all servers -- this is where Raft comes in), and applies each one to the state machine in order.
-This loop should be the *only* part of your code that touches the application state (the key/value mapping in our case).
+Instead, the service should be constructed as a *state machine* where client operations transition the machine from one state to another.
+You should have a loop somewhere that takes one client operation at the time (in the same order on all servers -- this is where Raft comes in), and applies each one to the state machine in order.
+This loop should be the *only* part of your code that touches the application state (the key/value mapping in 6.824).
 This means that your client-facing RPC methods should simply submit the client's operation to Raft, and then *wait* for that operation to be applied by this "applier loop".
 Only when the client's command comes up should it be executed, and any return values read out.
 Note that *this includes read requests*!

-This brings up another issue that many students faced: how do you know when a client operation has completed?
+This brings up another question: how do you know when a client operation has completed?
 In the case of no failures, this is simple -- you just wait for the thing you put into the log to come back out (i.e., be passed to `apply()`).
 When that happens, you return the result to the client.
 However, what happens if there are failures?
 For example, you may have been the leader when the client initially contacted you, but someone else has since been elected, and the client request you put in the log has been discarded.
 Clearly you need to have the client try again, but how do you know when to tell them about the error?

 One simple way to solve this problem is to record where in the Raft log the client's operation appears when you insert it.
 Once the operation at